 Full of sweet blueberry flavor and healthy antioxidants, this Blueberry Smoothie is absolutely delicious!
-Made with the addition of avocado that keeps the smoothie and creamy and rich and a bit of kale for additional nutrients, the blueberries are truly the star of this smoothie recipe.
+The blueberries are the star of this smoothie, but the addition of addition avocado keeps the smoothie creamy and rich, and a bit of kale adds additional nutrients.

 Blueberries are plump, sweet, and bursting with flavor.
 They add so much sweetness and flavor to this Blueberry Smoothie but are also delicious in Blueberry Crumb Bars, Blueberry Coffee Cake, and Vegan Blueberry Pancakes.